 Hey, I understand it’s hard to drive traffic to a site in the off-season when fan interest is low.
 But on the Internet, there are no seasons.

-NFL Web site.
+Now it’s your turn to review the NFL Web site.
 Just click on the Rate this Site! button, and you can help separate the good from the bad from the ugly.
 It only takes a minute or two to complete your rating, so don’t waste any more time—rate this site now!
-For Kelly's rating, scroll below.
+For Kelly’s rating, scroll below.